 Allocation formulae are used to distribute grant funding between different Local Governments in a fair, equitable and objective manner.
 This section summarizes the allocation formula for each grant, including the variables used and their relative weight which form the basis of allocations.
-Further details of the formulae, the underlying variables and their source and actual allocations to individual LGs can be found on the Online Transfer Information System (OTIMS) link on the Uganda Budget Website: www.budget.go.ug/fiscal transfers.
+Further details of the formulae, the underlying variables and their source and actual allocations to individual LGs can be found on the Online Transfer Information System (OTIMS) link on the Uganda Budget Website: www.budget.go.ug/fiscal_transfers.
 Other features to enable simple explanation of the same are to be found elsewhere on budget.go.ug.

+The formulae for non-wage and development grants are new and are being phased in gradually over a four year period.
 Grant allocations in the budget are automatically calculated by OTIMS based on the formula and phase in principles.
 Wage grants are allocated on the basis of the number of staff in the staff lists and recruitment plans for each LG.